eclipse-tractusx/managed-identity-wallet/docs/Architecture.md

 *   Allow other Catena-X components as well as DID owners to issue and store verifiable credentials
 *   Allow other Catena-X components as well as DID owners to create and validate verifiable credentials
 *   Issue and revoke verifiable credentials for Catena-X related data such as the BPN, membership status, business partner data (addresses, bank data etc.) according to the onboarding and change processes
+*   Allow (defined / allow-listed) external issuer wallets to connect to managed wallets and issue credentials for the managed wallet DID as the holder

 Quality Goals
 -------------